tdc22/JAwesomeEngine/Tutorial.md

 		this.addObject(player);
 	}
 ```
+The parameters of the box are x, y, z, width, height, depth.
 Now we run the code and see.... nothing?
 What has gone wrong?
 Well, two things are still wrong:
 1. The box doesn't get rendered.
 For that we edit the render()-method.
 We could simply add player.render(); and it would be fixed but we would have to do this for every object we add to the scene and we don't want to do this, so instead we use:
 ```java